sadafrf/Sadafrf/README.md

 cancer, and cardiovascular diseases.
 Also, I try to analyze the Traditional methods like GWAS and PheWAS mutations independently and try to implement them with a Machine Learning approach.

-📝 I have a strong interest in Computational Biology and Machine Learning and I am currently learning more about Genomic data and Proteins
+📝 I am currently learning more about Genomic data and Proteins

 🌟Used to work as an AI developer in an advertisement monitoring company